Quitting smoking is one of the most important decisions you will ever make.

 You will be able to Quit Smoking easily with hypnotherapy.
-Hypnotherapy puts you in deeply relaxing and calming states of mind which make you more open to suggestion.
+Hypnotherapy puts you in deeply relaxing and calming states of mind which make you more open to suggestions.
 You will hear everything said and will remember everything that takes place.
 Through Hypnosis you will focus directly on a goal to achieve positive change to be able to quit smoking.

 The hypnotic feeling is very similar to how you feel in the evening just prior to falling asleep, you will not be asleep.
 Hypnosis is helpful for breaking bad habits, hypnosis works because it is the glue that helps to motivate you to stick to your goals.